TcMenu/IoAbstraction/README.md

 This class provides an event based approach to handling switches and rotary encoders.
 It full debounces switches before calling back your event handler and handles both repeat key and held down states.
 In the case of rotary encoders an interrupt on PIN_A is required, as the library needs to react very quickly; it is also important to make sure you have no long running tasks, or you'll miss the delayed rise.
 Note that this library also uses the above on task manager.

+Before doing anything else, you must add taskManager's run loop to your loop method, and your loop method must not do any long delay calls.

+	void loop() {
+		taskManager.runLoop();
+	}

 Here's a simple example example using a switch:

 In setup we initialise it telling it to use arduino pins for IO, we could use shift registers or an i2c expander, and we also add a switch along with the event that should be: